Finding Child Care

 Role of the Department of Education and Early Childhood Development

-The Department of Education and Early Childhood Development (DEECD) ensures that regulated child care programs meet and maintain specific provincial standards, which are set out in the Day Care Act and Regulations.
+The Department of Education and Early Childhood Development (DEECD) ensures that regulated child care programs meet and maintain specific provincial standards, which are set out in the Early Learning and Child Care Act and Regulations.
 The standards ensure that the health, safety and developmental needs of the children are met.
 Examples of requirements include:

 - group size